watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 To achieve these objectives, several key requirements as follows:

 1. Service segment for SR-aware function: using End.AN, provide SFC without SR Proxies.
-2. Centralized management:
+2. Centralized policy management: including service segments, SFCs, TEs, VPNs, LinkState, network metrics .
-3. Provide programmability:
+3. Provide programmability: provide flexibility
 4. Straightforward extension: using SRv6 standard protocols such as BGP, PCEP, without any changes

-ここに説明を追記する
+TODO: add a description

 # Overview of SRv6 Native SFC Architecture
 In Figure 1 and Figure 2, the Overview of SFC with SR-aware and SR-unaware functions, respectively.